bstarynk/misc-basile/README.md

 * `bwc.c`  is a crude `wc -l` like program using getline; for performance benchmarking.

 * `half.c` is a program to stop/cont-inue a command, running it at half load

+* `microbenchlist.c`  is a useless microbenchmark on linked lists use `gcc -Wall -O2 -march=native microbenchlist.c -o microbenchlist` to compile it.